yaswanthteja/Azure_AI_900/README.md

 - Understand Data preprocessing – The process of cleaning and preparing data before it can be used for analysis or modeling.
 - Data labelling – The process of annotating data with labels or tags to enable supervised learning.
 - Model evaluation – The process of assessing the accuracy and performance of machine learning models.
-- Overfitting – In machine learning, there’s a frequent issue when a model is too complicated and closely follows the training data, leading to not-so-great performance on fresh data.
+- Overfitting – In machine learning, there’s a frequent issue when a model is too complicated and closely follows the training data, leading to a not-so-great performance on fresh data.
 - Deployment – The process of deploying machine learning models to production environments or integrating them with other applications.
 - Ethics and responsible AI – The importance of ethical considerations when developing and deploying AI solutions, such as transparency, fairness, and privacy.
 - Explainable AI – The ability of AI systems to provide clear explanations of their decision-making processes and recommendations.